DionicSoftware/FoundersFortuneLocalization/websites/steam.md

 *************************************

 ### English
-Take Care Of Your Colonists
+Take Care of Your Colonists

 The colonists are your top priority.
 At first, you simply need to provide them with food and shelter.
 But the world is full of dangers!
 An infection might prove fatal to the strongest warrior and a plague can wipe out your colony entirely.